projectdiscovery/mapcidr/README.md

 173.0.84.16
 ```

-It is also possible to get list of IP's for a given IP range, use the following command
+It is also possible to get a list of IPs for a given IP range, using the following command:

 ```console
 $ echo "192.168.0.0-192.168.0.5" | mapcidr
 ```